CancerandFish/CancerandFish/README.md

-### Hi there 👋 I am Cancer from China and am an AI engineer currently.
+### Hi there 👋 I am Cancer and am an AI engineer in Japan currently.

 - 🔭 I’m currently working on fan-making movies by faceswap
 - 🌱 I’m currently learning any techniques that could help me build a fan-movie